bootleq/vim-re-frame/README.md

 - Vim version

-  It is suggested to use newer vim version.
+  It is suggested to use newer versions.

-  Command line complete uses `matchfuzzy()` (introduced Vim 8.2.1665, Neovim PR#12995 await).
+  Command line completion uses `matchfuzzy()` (introduced Vim 8.2.1665, Neovim PR#12995 await).

   Without built-in implementation we might use downgrade fallback.